 Displaying Personal Collections

-When working with a couple in Boston, we transformed their mundane hallway into a gallery showcasing vintage photography collected during their travels.
-What was once a forgettable passageway became a conversation starter.
+Working with a couple in Boston, we turned their ordinary hallway into a captivating gallery featuring vintage photography from their travels.
+This transformed a simple passageway into a meaningful point of connection and conversation.

 Incorporating Heritage Elements